ibexa/documentation-developer/docs/infrastructure_and_maintenance/clustering/ibexa_cloud_and_ddev.md

 To configure the [`ddev/ddev-platformsh` add-on](https://github.com/ddev/ddev-platformsh), you need a [Platform.sh API Token](https://docs.platform.sh/administration/cli/api-tokens.html).

-`COMPOSER_AUTH` from Platform.sh can't be used, because JSON commas are incorrectly interpreted by `--web-environment-add`, which sees them as multiple variables' separators.
+`COMPOSER_AUTH` from Platform.sh can't be used, because JSON commas are incorrectly interpreted by `--web-environment-add`, which sees them as multiple variable separators.
-But the variable must exist for Platform.sh hooks' scripts to work.
-An `auth.json` file can be used, see [Using an auth.json](install_using_ddev.md#using-an-authjson) for more.
+But the variable must exist for Platform.sh `hooks` scripts to work.
+To use an `auth.json` file for this purpose, see [Using an auth.json](install_using_ddev.md#using-an-authjson).

 The following sequence of commands: